dermow/TraXile/README.md

 **Does the app send data to the Internet?**
 Only to check for new versions and download some metadata (e.g., league dates).

-**Why did running two maps in a row count as one map?**
-If two maps use the same server instance, TraXile may group them together.
-Use the in-game chat command `trax::split` to separate them if needed.

 **Why isn’t this a web-based application?**
 Continuous log file reading is much easier with a desktop app.